 Sometimes "happily ever after" is no guarantee.
 We feature short, original fairy tales that turn towards the dark and unsettling.

 These stories are not intended for children, but most of them do stand alone.

-These tales of supernatural suspense by Soren Narnia adhere to the most primal element of storytelling: a single human voice describing events exactly as it experienced them.
-Music by Kevin MacLeod, incompetech.com.
+Tales of supernatural suspense by Soren Narnia.
+Music by Kevin MacLeod, incompetech.com, unless otherwise noted.
 These stories are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License, meaning that anyone is free to adapt them as they see fit, even for profit, without the obligation to compensate the author.
-Email: firstname.lastname@example.org.
+Email: email@example.com.
 Patreon: https://www.patreon.com/sorennarnia Also by Soren Narnia: the podcast 'Those Snowy Nights You Read to Me, They'll Never Be Forgotten.'

 When Carly Parker’s friend Yumiko goes missing under very mysterious circumstances, Carly’s search for her friend leads her headfirst into a ancient mysterious game known only as Rabbits.
 Soon Carly begins to suspect that Rabbits is much more than just a game, and that the key to understanding Rabbits, might be the key to the survival of our species, and the Universe, as we know it.

 Spooked features true-life supernatural stories, told firsthand by people who can barely believe it happened themselves.
 Be afraid.
 Created in the dark of night, by Snap Judgment and WNYC Studios.
 WNYC Studios is a listener-supported producer of other leading podcasts, including Radiolab, On the Media, Death, Sex & Money, Nancy and many others. © WNYC Studios